-This bylaw defines a designated intestine transplant program and establishes minimum qualifications for primary intestine transplant surgeons and physicians.
-The intent is to set minimum standards where none previously existed, without compromising quality or restricting new program formation.
-The bylaw includes a full approval pathway and a conditional approval pathway for intestine transplant programs.
+The proposed bylaw will define a designated intestine transplant program and establish minimum qualifications for primary intestine transplant surgeons and physicians.
+The proposal includes a full approval pathway and a conditional approval pathway for intestine transplant programs.
+The intent is to set minimum standards where none currently exists without compromising quality or restricting new program formation.